PFTL/website/content/blog/22_Step_by_step_qt.rst

     :alt: Main window with two buttons using layout
     :class: center-img

 You can go ahead and try to resize the window and see how the buttons adapt.
 Compare that to the case where you didn't use the layout.
-Of course, you may want to put one button next to the other, in which case you will use a ``QHBoxLayout``, but the rest of the code is the same.
-Of course, connecting signals to functions works in exactly the same way, because the button is the same, regardless of whether it is inside a layout or not.
+Of course, you may want to put one button next to the other, in which case you will use a ``QHBoxLayout``, but the rest of the code is the same.Connecting signals to functions works in exactly the same way, because the button is the same, regardless of whether it is inside a layout or not.

 Acquiring An Image from the GUI
 -------------------------------